TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-08-what-you-lose-by-switching-to-symfony.md

 When you break up with your girlfriend, your friends from "her side" will soon perish.

 <br>
-<em>I'm obviously biased here, so if you have tips what will you loose, let me know in comments.
+<em>I'm obviously biased here, so if you have tips what will you lose, let me know in comments.
 I'll complete the article.</em>

 ## How to Switch <strike>Quickly</strike> Smoothly